Distribution-Free Model for Community Detection: Experiments

 \subsection{Performance on synthetic networks}

-This subsection studies the numerical performance of DFA under different settings when $A$ follows Normal distribution, Binomial distribution, Poisson distribution and Exponential distribution.
-We do not study the case when $A$ follows Bernoulli distribution when DFM reduces to SBM, since the SBM case has been well studied recent years and SBM is also a special case when $A$ follows Binomial distribution under DFM.
-Gamma distribution is not studied in this part because it enjoys similar properties as Exponential distribution.
-Similar as the worst case relative error introduced in \cite{lei2015consistency}, $\hat{f}$ is a stronger criterion than the Hamming error introduced in \cite{SCORE} (Hamming error is same as the overall relative error of \cite{lei2015consistency}) because $\hat{f}$ may be large for some small communities as shown by Theorem \ref{MainDFA}.
-In the numerical study part, instead of using $\hat{f}$, we apply the Hamming error to measure DFA's performance.
+This subsection studies the numerical performances of DFA, SC, RSC, SCORE, and CMM under different settings when $A$ follows different distributions and $\mathcal{M}$ is $G(n,p)$.
+Similar to the worst case relative error introduced in \cite{lei2015consistency}, $\hat{f}$ is a stronger criterion than the Hamming error introduced in \cite{SCORE} (Hamming error is same as the overall relative error of \cite{lei2015consistency}) because $\hat{f}$ may be large for some small communities as shown by Theorem \ref{MainDFA}.
+In the numerical study part, instead of using $\hat{f}$, we apply the Hamming error to measure the performance of each method.
 This error rate is defined as

 where $\mathcal{P}_{K}$ is the set of all $K\times K$ permutation matrices, and the $n\times K$ matrix $\hat{Z}$ is defined as $\hat{Z}(i,\hat{\ell}(i))=1$ and all other $K-1$ entries of $\hat{Z}(i,:)$ are 0 for $i\in[n]$.